-Our closest relationships can often be the most challenging because they matter so much and our expectations are so high.
-There are many challenges facing the nuclear family of today.
-There is sharp decline of first-time marriages and the rapid rise of divorce.
+Our closest relationships can often be the most challenging because they matter so much, and our expectations are so high.
+There are many challenges facing the nuclear family of today including a sharp decline of first-time marriages and the rapid rise of divorce.
 Navigating your way through these challenges can present a whole host of problems.

 Whether you are an adoptee, an adoptive family, or the birthparent of a child who was adopted, the emotional impact of the adoption process is likely to be life-long.
 Though the experience of each individual involved is likely to vary, for many the journey will be a double-edged sword – leading to both a great deal of happiness and an equal number of challenges.